Starting, stopping and reloading configuration

 i2pd supports the following signals:

-- INT - Graceful shutdown. i2pd will wait for 10 minutes and stop.
-Send second INT signal to shutdown i2pd immediately.
+- INT - Graceful shutdown. i2pd will wait for up to 10 minutes and stop.
+Send a second INT signal to shutdown i2pd immediately.

 - HUP - Reload configuration files.

-Some Linux packages have a systemd control unit, so it is possible to manage i2pd with it.
+Some i2pd packages come with a systemd control unit, and for those that use systemd, it is possible to manage i2pd with it.

 sudo systemctl start i2pd.service sudo systemctl stop i2pd.service --no-block